yuyulyu/yuyulyu.github.io/_posts/leetcode/day-11-20/2024-08-15-leetcode-day-14.md

 description: Focuses on finding specific nodes or values in binary trees, such as the bottom-left value and path sums.
 Also covers reconstructing binary trees from inorder and postorder traversal.
 author: yoyo
 date: 2024-08-15 16:27:00 +0800
-categories: [Data Structure and Algorithm, Leetcode]
+categories: [Data Structure and Algorithm, Leetcode, Binary Tree]
 tags: []
 ---